 This framework is a collection of hacks and processes I provided for my company and is a brute-force method to seek your alpha.
 Every day, follow the headlines below and learn how you can use marketing routines to grow your company like the ones you see on Inc 500.

 I wrote this post, as a software engineer, to bridge you into the mindset of a marketer, with content trimmed down to inbound-minimal-viable-marketing.
 You should feel uncomfortable and you should feel this is “a lot of work”.

 Ideate on what an ideal customer would be for your company.

-Think hard and be creative on what kind of customer would you want and try not to be multitasking while working on this.
-It’s challenging to be creative when you’re distracted so make sure you’re conducting this process in a distraction-free zone.
+Think hard and be creative with what kind of customer you want.
+Try not to multitask while working on this.
+It’s challenging to be creative when you’re distracted, so make sure you’re conducting this process in a distraction-free zone.

-If you already know your ideal customer, there’s more you can think of.
+If you already know your ideal customer, don’t ignore this step.
+There’s more you can think of.
 You need a lot of segments to increase the range of potential marketing channels you can tap into.